samweldon9393/Reddit-Hates-Coaches/README.txt

 - names_lists.py - Used to collect data structures with coach names and comment catching substrings for nicknames and common misspellings

+- rand.py - Used to sample random comments for verification

 - scraper.py - Used to do the work of scraping the Reddit threads and sorting the found comments into the SQLite database